 Smell-it Group Kit & Blue-it Kit (Chapter 6)

-Now that the students have mastered the basic concepts of cell function and lab skills of genetic engineering, Chapter 6 to dive deeper into the chemistry that makes cells function, as well as a very important topic of genetic engineering - using enzymes to cause chemical reactions.
+Now that the students have mastered the basic concepts of cell function and lab skills of genetic engineering, Chapter 6 dives deeper into the chemistry that makes cells function, as well as a very important topic of genetic engineering - using enzymes to cause chemical reactions.
 The Smell-it Kit enables students to first engineer bacteria with a plasmid that creates an enzyme and then culture those cells with a substrate added to the LB agar plates.
 The students marvel as their engineered cells transform the musky smelling substrate into an overripe banana scent.
 The Blue-it Kit also includes the engineering of bacteria to produce an enzyme.
 In the Blue-it Kit, however, the students engineer the cells, extract the engineered enzyme and complete a chemical reaction in a tube.
 The enzyme will convert a white powder into a vivid blue chemical.

 The Fundamentals of Chapter 6 use the hands-on exercises as anchor points and dive deeper into chemical reactions.
 An important part of chemical reactions is bonding, and so a light introduction to atoms and the four types of bonds are discussed.
-Ultimately the students leave with a true understanding of not only what proteins are, but how they function.
+Ultimately the students leave with an understanding of not only what proteins are, but how they function.

 Four of each the Smell-it Kit and Blue-it Kit are included as individually packed kits that can be handed out to students.
 Note that these kits require that 4 Petri dishes with cells be simultaneously incubated at one time per kit and so a DNA Playground Large can only be used by two groups of students.
 In addition to a DNA Playground Large, the Blue-it Kit requires the use of a microcentrifuge.